isorna/dropcommander/docs/en/dfc/scenarios/scenery.md

 # Scenery

-While the void of space doesn't have as much scenery as a typical wargame, there are still plenty of opportunities for things to get in the way of your carefully laid plans!
+While the void of space doesn’t have as much scenery as a typical wargame, there are still plenty of opportunities for things to get in the way of your carefully laid plans!

 ## Orbital Debris